DIY Spring Crafts for Cricut, Silhouette, and More!

 I’m excited to see what you’ll make with this week’s Free SVG!
 I’d be thrilled if you joined our Facebook group to share your projects.
 Come be a part of our crafting community, where you can showcase your work, connect with fellow crafters, and find even more inspiration.
 Let’s celebrate the joy of crafting together!

 You can see in the picture above that I used a blackboard-style easel for my Easter Subway art decoration.
 I purchased it from Dollar Tree a few months ago.
 I love how it came out!
 You can make one too.
 Find the link to the Free Easter Subway Art SVG below!

 Find this Free Easter Subway Art SVG Here!

-Check out the latest in my Design Bundles Shop!
+SVG Files in my Design Bundles Shop

-Check out the latest in my Etsy Shop
+SVG Files in my Etsy Shop